neilsf/TinyBasic64/README.md

 This program will compile Tiny BASIC source code to Commodore-64 assembly in DASM format.

 ## Usage
-1. Pick a pre-built executable from the `bin/` directory or type `dub build` to compile from source (install dub first).
+1. Pick a pre-built executable from the `bin/` dir and copy it to the project dir or type `dub build` to compile from source (install dub first).
-2. Type `./TinyBasic64 source.bas > target.asm` to compile basic source code to assembly source.
+2. In the project dir type `./TinyBasic64 source.bas > target.asm` to compile basic source code to assembly source.

 ## Differences in syntax
 There are a few differences to the original gramamar definition ([read Tiny BASIC on Wikipedia](https://en.wikipedia.org/wiki/Tiny_BASIC)):